Trafigura

 ESG Profile and Transparency

-Trafigura's corridor role as the lead partner in the LAR consortium places one of the world's largest commodity traders at the centre of corridor governance.
+Trafigura's corridor role as a lead private-sector partner in the LAR consortium places one of the world's largest commodity traders at the centre of corridor governance.
 The company's Geneva headquarters, private ownership structure, and historically limited transparency make it among the more challenging corridor actors to assess through conventional ESG frameworks.

 The company's ESG evolution has been driven partly by the 2006 Probo Koala toxic waste dumping scandal in Côte d'Ivoire, which generated lasting reputational damage and regulatory scrutiny.
 Since then, Trafigura has invested significantly in ESG infrastructure, publishing annual responsibility reports and engaging with initiatives such as the Extractive Industries Transparency Initiative.
 However, the structural opacity of commodity trading — where physical and financial flows are complex and multi-jurisdictional — creates inherent transparency challenges that voluntary reporting may not fully address.